How to Add a Spreadsheet or Table Into Blogger

 I also tried inserting another column and copied the data excluding the problem areas.
 This too didn't work.
 However, I did find a solution which I would like to share with you.
 Don't waste your time wondering why the problem occurred, save that for a time when you have nothing better to do .
 Now you need to complete that blog post of yours.

 Simply copy your table including the error and paste it into Notepad.
 This could be a program which you haven't use in ages or possibly have never used.
 It can be found by clicking start, all programs, accessories and Notepad.
-Paste your table there and you can easily make the necessary changes.
+Or if you use Windows 10 click the start button and type in notepad.
+Open up Notepad, and paste your table there where you can easily make the necessary changes.

 Then carry on with the steps of going to Tableizer for converting your spreadsheet into a usable table format suitable for using in Blogger or other blog providers.